yongbin-wei/GAMBA/README.md

 Example of associations between the spatial pattern of HSE gene expression and the connectome metrics:
 `./examples/scripts_example1_HSE.m`

+Example of associations between the spatial pattern of APOE gene expression and the pattern of brain atrophy in diseases:
+`./examples/scripts_example2_apoe.m`

 ## Simulation
 We simulate and analyze the outcome of different statistical evaluation approaches for a wide range of real brain phenotypes and artificial gradients.
 Relevant scripts are included in "*./simulation*"